-In recovery, we remember the isolation our addiction brought us to, so we knew what isolation meant, we knew how it felt.
-And right now that’s something new for a lot of people – especially family members of those with addiction – they didn’t understand what it meant when we talked about those feelings of isolation.
+In recovery we remember the isolation our addiction brought us to, so we knew what isolation meant and how it felt.
+In 2020, that’s something which has been new for a lot of people – especially family members of those with addiction – they didn’t understand what it meant when we talked about those feelings of isolation.
 Now they’re really realising what that is and what that does to you.

 Most important of these is Step 1.